sveltejs/svelte/documentation/blog/2023-06-29-svelte-dev-overhaul.md

 ---
 title: 'svelte.dev: A complete overhaul'
-description: 'svelte.dev revamped, comes with accessibility fixes, new features and bottom navbar'
+description: 'The new site comes with accessibility fixes, new features and bottom navbar'
 author: Puru Vijay
 authorURL: https://puruvj.dev
 ---

 When the initial version of Svelte v3 was released four years ago, it included the single-page documentation that folks are familiar with.
-That documentation structure has stayed the same as Svelte's API surface has been increasing steadily.
+That documentation structure has stayed the same as Svelte's API surface has been increasing steadily and more details were added.
 As a result, the single page got larger and larger to the point where it was becoming difficult to find things.
 The community has been asking for a revamp, and now it's here!

 Meet the new svelte.dev — a complete overhaul of the old website.